-- Clearly identified with visitor/contractor passes.
-Passes are colour coded so that all visitors can be easily recognised by staff and students. - Met and directed by school staff/representatives. - Signed in and out of the premises by school staff. - Given a safeguarding leaflet to read informing them of how to report a concern - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - Given access to pupils restricted to the purpose of their visit. - 4.3.
-All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
-Updates must be cascaded to all staff throughout the year, at a minimum of once a year.
-All new staff will receive safeguarding and child protection training on induction including online safety. - 4.4.
-All parents/carers must be made aware of the school's responsibilities in regard to child protection procedures through this policy.
+- 4.2 We will ensure visitors are: - Clearly identified with visitor/contractor passes. - Met and directed by school staff/representatives. - Signed in and out of the premises by school staff. - Given a safeguarding leaflet to read or directed to a poster informing them of how to report a concern. - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative as required. - Given access to pupils restricted to the purpose of their visit. - 4.3 All members of staff must complete safeguarding training every 3 years, attend annual refresher training and partake in any training opportunities arranged or delivered by the DSL.
+Updates must be cascaded to all staff throughout the year.
+All new staff will receive safeguarding and child protection training on induction to include online safety and the school's filtering and monitoring system. - 4.4 All staff will read the Child Protection policy, Part 1 of the KCSIE, at least Annually, will sign a declaration to show that the guidance has been reviewed and they have a clear understanding of their role.
+There are audit methods in place to ensure that staff have understood the content. - 4.5 All parents/carers must be made aware of the school's responsibilities in regard to child protection procedures through this policy.